-As active members of the League, we have the honor to continue a 75 year old legacy begun in 1931 by eighteen resourceful young women: to "promote growth and development in children throughout Martinsville and Henry County."
+As active members of the League, we have the honor to continue a legacy begun in 1931 by eighteen resourceful young women to "promote growth and development in children throughout Martinsville and Henry County."
 We continue that tradition today by participating in the following community programs:

 Each year, Charity League brings the Missoula Theatre, a Montana touring company, complete with costumes, scenery, props and makeup to Martinsville.
 The company works with 50 to 60 local children to perform a play for the community and children's parents.
 In February or March the local schools are notified about the auditions and performance from the Missoula Children's Theatre.
 A week of rehearsals culminates with two Saturday performances.
-Past productions have included "Red Riding Hood", "Tales of Hans Christian Anderson", "Pipi Longstocking", and this year's production will be "The Jungle Book."
-Aside from the performances, skills are honed, talents emerged, confidence arose and friendship bloomed for the children involved in this annual event.
+Past productions have included "Red Riding Hood", "Tales of Hans Christian Anderson", "Pipi Longstocking", "The Jungle Book," "Beauty Lou and the Country Beast," and more.
+Aside from the performances, skills are honed, talents emerge, confidence increases and friendships bloom for the children involved in this annual event.

 Young Artists Gallery at Piedmont Arts Association

 Each school in Martinsville and Henry County has the opportunity to exhibit art from their students in this community placement.
 Budding artists have the thrill of having their work displayed in this state of the art facility.
-The League also partners with Piedmont Arts to sponsor the annual Minds in Motion, a residency program with the Richmond Ballet.
-This past year was a 7 week residency that involved every 4th grade student at Albert Harris Intermediate School, and after weekly practices the students had a final performance for the community.
+The League partners with Piedmont Arts to hang artwork from the schools each month in the Young Artist's Gallery.

 Each year several qualified high school seniors are selected to receive a $1000 scholarship.
 Recently the League introduced the renewable scholarship program, allowing prior scholarship recipients the opportunity to apply for another scholarship.
 Recipients of these scholarships are chosen based on college plans, financial need, grade point averages, recommendations from guidance counselors and community involvement.